-Another potential constraint includes the depth of some of the sites and the direct relationship to the proposed medium density residential properties to the east.
-This proximity to potentially 'sensitive receivers', creates something of a constraint to high intensity nonresidential development, due to operational and plant noise, traffic, parking, servicing and building bulk and scale, however, this could be mitigated by allowing more compatible land uses such as shop top housing.
+A potential constraint is the depth of the site and the direct relationship to the proposed medium density residential properties to the east.
+This proximity to potentially 'sensitive receivers', creates something of a constraint to high intensity non-residential development, due to operational and plant noise, traffic, parking, servicing and building bulk and scale.